Gianatmaja/ML-Pipeline-for-Rental-Prices-Prediction/README.md

 ## Data

-The data used in this project is the NYC Airbnb Open Data, which could be obtained [here](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).
+The data used in this project is the [NYC Airbnb Open Data](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).

 ## Setup & Running the Project